 In almost every American kitchen, you’ll find a roll of paper towels.
-They have the coolest commercials, and I don’t think I’m being hyperbolic here when I say every girl had a crush on the Brawny man at some point.
+They have the coolest commercials, and I don’t think I’m exaggerating when I say every girl had a crush on the Brawny man at some point.
 But why do we have them?
 Why are they viewed as a necessity?
 Why do we have washcloths and hand towels everywhere else in the house but the kitchen?

 4 Tips to Stop Using Paper Towels